steven-tam/MmOverlap/README.md

 4. flask --app server run
 5. Go to http://localhost:5000/

-For frontend, the only files you want to pay attention to are App.css, App.tsx, ProgressPage.tsx, LandingPage.tsx, index.css, and CoursePage.tsx.
+For frontend, the only files you want to pay attention to are App.css, Navbar.tsx, Footer.tsx, ProgressPage.tsx, LandingPage.tsx, CoursePage.tsx, and index.css